 Kids love to use trekking poles while hiking.
 I personally won’t buy them for my kids (they’d probably end up losing them).
 But I do make sure to find a good stick for them to use when we get to the trail.
 If you are using a child carrier while hiking with little kids, then make sure you’ve got good poles: they will help redistribute the weight so you stay balanced and don’t strain your back.

 - Pencil and notebook

-- Emergency blanket
+- Picnic blanket